Sound & Scene: NewFest + Concord QTBIPOC Short Film Initiative

 Each selected filmmaker will receive $20,000 to produce their short film.
 The funding should be used for all aspects of production, including pre-production, shooting, and post-production.

-Films should be written and produced between August 2024 and May 2025 with picture lock and an exhibition ready film available in June 2025.
+Films should be written and produced between January 2026 and July 2026 with picture lock and an exhibition ready film available in October 2026.

 Filmmakers will receive professional mentorship and production support from queer film experts.
 This includes guidance throughout the filmmaking process, from script development to post-production.